sammso/backup-friendly-filestore/README.md

 ## How it does work:

-BFFSS does not actually remove files from the filesystem, but only "marks" those as deleted and the file status will be handled at Database Level.
-The File name is Unique Id so the probability of the collision even case of rollback is minimal.
+BFFSS does not actually remove files from the filesystem, but only "marks" those as deleted and the file status will be handled at database Level.
+The filesystem filename is unique by having Random + UUID so the probability of the collision even case of rollback is unexistent.

 BFFSS also is also optimising file system usage by _**trying**_ to store every file only once.
 There are use cases that there might be same file twice, example use cases when two same files are uploaded same time.

 ## Disclaimer: